johnpeart/dept-of-bad-ideas/_host-notes/01-checklist-for-guests.md

 **Prepared their Big Idea**.

 They should have picked any policy problem they wanted, and prepared a 5 minute pitch to solve the problem.
 The solution must be the biggest, boldest, best solution they could come up with.
-Check they have prepared a 5 minute presentation for this round and that it meets the criteria.
+Check they have prepared a solution for this round and that it meets the criteria.

 [Find out more about Round 3](/guest-guides/the-big-idea)